qdraw/starsky/readme.md

 To publish files generate markup and images with a logo use the [Web Html CLI](starsky/starskywebhtmlcli/readme.md).
 This publish web images to a content package.
 And when this is done you could copy a content package to a ftp service.

-All these projects are separately compiled using the build script and using the same `appsettings` configuration.
+All these projects are separately compiled using the build script and using the same application settings (`appsettings`) configuration.

 ## Build status